fpv-wtf/msp-osd/README.md

 Eg.: If the Betaflight Configurator says your DJI VTx is attached to UART2, the value for **<ConfiguratorUART - 1>** is **1**.

+For betaflight - ensure you set the Video Format to PAL or Auto in the OSD tab - otherwise you don't get access to the whole OSD area.

 On *iNav*, this is done by selecting "HDZero VTx" as the Peripheral.
 Also select "HD" in the OSD tab.
 If the iNav OSD appears garbled at first, try entering the iNav menus using the RC sticks, and then exiting the menus.
 This will force iNav to switch into HD mode a second time.

 On *Ardupilot*, this is done by setting: